cracrayol/project-aon/common/epub/README.txt

 ------------------------------

-  This directory holds the scripts and programs used to build e-books of the Project Aon released books based on the existing XML files.
+  This directory holds the scripts and programs used to build e-books of the books released by Project Aon.
+The build is automatic and based on the existing XML files.

   It currently holds:

-  - build-epubs.sh: A shell script that runs a build of all the books.
+  - build-epubs.sh: A shell script that runs a build of all of the books.
-    The result of the build is a number of e-books in epub format which will be available once the script finishes in the English directory for ePubs (from this directory available at ../../en/epub/)
+    The result of the build is a number of e-books in epub format which will be available once the script finishes in the English directory for ePubs (this directory is available at ../../en/epub/)

   - Makefile: a makefile file to build the ebooks (in all available formats) in the existing subdirectories.
 It will build the ePub files required and copy them to the appropiate subdirectory.

+  If you want to add a book that is not currently available in this structure you just have to:

+   - Create a sub-directory with the book code
+   - Copy into this sub-directory the Makefile.basic file, rename it 'Makefile' and adjust its contents (book name, series) as required

+  Once the structure is created you can either do a full build by running 'make' in the main directory or do a build of a book by running 'make' in its subdirectory.

+  You can also generate the formats only for one language: 'make all-english' will run the generation of only the english books (Lone Wolf series, Grey Star series and Freeway Warriors)

 NOTES
 ----

+  - Conversion is done first using the Project's gbtoepub.pl script (which uses XALAN to transform the XML file using an XLST) and then several other programs to generate the final output which includes dbtoepub and Calibre's command-line interface.

-  - Conversion is done using Calibre's command-line interface.
-All ebooks are converted from the 'standard' the ePub format into other common formats (such as .mobi or .pdb)
+    Once the ePub basic file is generated, all other e-books are converted from the 'standard' the ePub format into other common formats (such as .mobi or .pdb) using Calibre's 'ebook-convert' tool

     (see http://manual.calibre-ebook.com/cli/cli-index.html)

     For formats see http://en.wikipedia.org/wiki/Comparison_of_e-book_formats

-    If you run 'make' (without arguments) the Makefiles will automatically build the following formats:
+    If you run 'make' (without arguments) the Makefile structure will automatically build the following formats:

     - .epub: ePub format - appropiate for most electronic Readers